iamgroot42/personal-website/content/publication/transferprop/index.md

 ---
-title: "Dissecting Distribution Inference"
+title: "Manipulating Transfer Learning for Property Inference"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Yulong Tian
+- Fnu Suya
 - admin
-- Yifu Lu
-- Yanjin Chen
+- Fengyuan Xu
 - David Evans

 # Author notes (optional)